LinkedIn is a lead generation bonanza.

-Keep in mind branding is super important, so make sure everything, from your headshot photo to your background stock image, are consistent in tone, style, and voice.
+Keep in mind, that branding is super important, so make sure everything, from your headshot photo to your background stock image, is consistent in tone, style, and voice.

 Also, color psychology plays a big role here.
 Did you know that blue represents reliability and authority?
 That's why so many businesses and professionals use it for their branding, including LinkedIn itself!

-A long-format content, articles are great to share your knowledge, start conversations and take a stance on industry-related matters, all of which help position you as a referent in your field.
+A long-format content, articles are great for sharing your knowledge, starting conversations, and take a stance on industry-related matters, all of which help position you as a referent in your field.

 Presentation-styled slideshows are very popular among professionals and consumers, and you can totally use stock photos to create them!
-Check out our guide to use stock photos for video, it’s all in there!
+Check out our guide to using stock photos for video, it’s all in there!

 Additionally, you can always use stock footage to put together compelling clips in no time!

-Borrowed from Snapchat –and Instagram, and Facebook–, stories are short-timed, short-living videos of up to 20 seconds that last 24hs live on your profile before disappearing.
+Borrowed from Snapchat –Instagram, and Facebook–, stories are short-timed, short-living videos of up to 20 seconds that last 24 live on your profile before disappearing.
 This burner-styled format is an opportunity to share more informal content with your network.

 You can do original content like behind-the-scenes of your production or daily operations, meet-the-team, real-time event coverage… but also mini-productions to promote your brand or even to present tangential yet valuable content.
 Stock images and stock videos let you create short clips in no time.